The popular USDA home loan program just got aÂ lot more affordable.

-As the housing market recovers, the USDA program costs less to operate and sustain.Â The savings are passed on to USDA buyers.Click to see today's rates (Mar 26th, 2017)
+As the housing market recovers, the USDA program costs less to operate and sustain.Â The savings are passed on to USDA buyers.Click to see your USDA loan eligibility (Apr 30th, 2017)

 USDA loan eligibility is based largely on geographical location of the home.

 The agency publishes maps that detail areas in which applicants can buy a house with a USDA loan.
 A full 97% of U.S. land mass is eligible for the USDA loan program.

 Besides this requirement, an applicant must: